jackjt8/ChunkyAnimationAutomation/README.md

 Automate animated renders using Python 3.7

+Latest Update
+---

+Added a GUI, and file renaming for easier importing into animation programs

 The `ChunkyLauncher.jar` needs to be placed in the same folder as these scripts.

 https://chunky.llbit.se/download.html